Marshall Berman: Modernity and modernism

 During the mid- to late 20th century, philosophical discourse focused on issues of modernity and the cultural attitudes and philosophies towards the modern condition.
-Berman put forward his own definition of modernism to counter postmodern philosophies.
+Berman put forward his own definition of modernism to counter postmodern philosophies:

 Berman's view of modernism is at odds with postmodernism.
 Paraphrasing Charles Baudelaire, Michel Foucault defined the attitude of modernity as "the ironic heroization of the present."
 Berman viewed postmodernism as a soulless and hopeless echo chamber.
 He addressed this specifically in his Preface to the 1988 reprint of All That Is Solid Melts Into Air:

 Berman's view of modernism also conflicts with anti-modernism according to critic George Scialabba, who is persuaded by Berman's critique of postmodernism but finds the challenge posed by the anti-modernists to be more problematic.
 Scialabba admires Berman's stance as a writer and thinker, calling him "earnest and a democrat", and capable of withstanding the anti-modernist challenge as it has been posed by the likes of Christopher Lasch and Jackson Lears.
 But Scialabba also believes that Berman "never fully faces up to the possibility of nihilism."

-Berman has also contributed unique interpretations of the term "creative destruction", such as in All That is Solid, particularly in the chapter entitled "Innovative Self-Destruction" (pp. 98–104).
-Here, Berman provides a reading of Marxist "creative destruction" to explain key processes at work within modernity.
-In 2021, an article was published by Berman's younger son Daniel Berman which attempted to apply to the field of art history, the elder Berman's conception of creative destruction as communicated through his final public lecture "Emerging from the Ruins" (May 2013, Lewis Mumford Lecture @ CCNY).
-The article, entitled "Looking the Negative in the Face: Creative Destruction and the Modern Spirit in Photography, Photomontage, and Collage", was published in the second issue of Hunter College's graduate art history journal Assemblage.